How to Sell on Lazada Singapore [2026]: Fees, Setup & Listings 2026

 Jumping into a new marketplace like Lazada always kicks up a bunch of questions.
 As you get the hang of selling in Singapore, you’ll hit situations where you need a quick, clear answer.
 Let’s tackle the most common queries I hear from new sellers to help you get past these initial hurdles.

-What Are the Fees for Selling on Lazada Singapore?
+What Are the Fees for Selling on Lazada Singapore in 2026?

 Getting your head around the cost structure is make-or-break for pricing your products profitably.
-Lazada doesn’t hit you with any setup or monthly fixed fees, which is a massive plus when you’re just starting out.
+Lazada doesn’t charge any setup or monthly fixed fees, which is a massive plus when you’re just starting out.

-But you do need to account for a few variable costs on every single sale.
+But you do need to account for several variable costs on every sale:

-• Free Shipping Max Program: You’ll be charged a service fee on successful orders, which lets you offer free shipping to your customers.
+Free Shipping Max Program: An optional service fee (typically 2-4%) on successful orders that lets you offer free shipping to customers—highly recommended as free shipping significantly boosts conversion.

-• Cashback Program: A percentage fee is applied to attract buyers who love getting cashback rewards.
+Cashback Program: A percentage fee applied to attract buyers who love cashback rewards.

-Actionable Insight: Always download the latest fee schedule from the Lazada Seller Centre.
-Before you price any new product, pop open a spreadsheet.
-Calculate your net profit after subtracting the commission, payment fee, and any marketing fees.
-For example, for a $100 item with a 4% commission and 2% payment fee, your gross payout is $94.
+Actionable Insight: Before you price any new product, calculate your net profit after subtracting the commission, payment fee, and any marketing fees.
+Use a tool like our Lazada fee calculator to work out your exact margins.
 Factoring this in from day one is how you build a business that actually makes money.

 How Do I Improve My Seller Rating?